-

 In what instances can third parties or non-signatories be bound by an award?
 To what extent might a third party challenge the recognition of an award?

-Awards rendered in domestic or international commercial arbitral proceedings having their seat in Greece produce immediately res judicata effect and enforceability (article 896 para.
-2 GrCCP, article 44 para.
+Awards rendered in domestic or international commercial arbitral proceedings having their seat in Greece produce immediately res judicata effect and enforceability (Article 896 para.
+2 GrCCP, Article 44 para.
 2 L. 5016/2023).
 GrCCP provides for specific instances in which a state court decision produces effects (res judicata, enforceability) against or in favor of third parties.
 The same provisions apply also with regard to arbitral awards.
 Article 44 para.
 2 L. 5016/2023 further clarifies that res judicata effect of arbitral awards may extend to third parties only when they are bound by the arbitration agreement.

-As regards foreign arbitral awards on the basis of the prevailing “theory of extension” the res judicata effect of the award is controlled by the law of the place where the award was made.
+As regards foreign arbitral awards, on the basis of the prevailing “theory of extension” the res judicata effect of the award is controlled by the law of the place where the award was made.
 This effect is “extended” as it stands to Greece as the place of enforcement.

-As regards the second question, the following clarification must be made: The petition for recognition and enforcement of foreign awards is tried under the rules set forth in articles 739 et seq.
+As regards the second question, the following clarification must be made: The petition for recognition and enforcement of foreign awards is tried under the rules set forth in Articles 739 et seq.
 GrCCP controlling the so-called “non-contentious proceedings” which do not follow closely the adversarial model which presupposes the existence of a plaintiff and of a defendant in any event.
 A request in “non-contentious proceedings” in general does not need to be addressed against an opposing party.
 For that reason, the applicable rules do not provide a definite answer on whether the award debtor shall be named defendant and/or summoned to the proceedings.
-The existing case law is contradictory whereas in legal literature the prevailing view is that the award debtor shall be summoned to the proceedings under the NY Convention in order to be able to raise the defenses there provided as means of resisting the recognition and enforcement of the award.
-In the context of this controversy, those who purport the view that the award debtor shall not be named defendant nor summoned to the proceedings necessarily treat him as “third party” in order to allow him to bring afterwards a third-party-challenge under article 583 GrCCP against the decision rendered.
+The existing case law is contradictory, whereas in legal literature the prevailing view is that the award debtor shall be summoned to the proceedings under the NY Convention in order to be able to raise the defenses provided therein as means of resisting the recognition and enforcement of the award.
+In the context of this controversy, those who purport the view that the award debtor shall not be named defendant nor summoned to the proceedings, necessarily treat him as “third party” in order to allow him to bring afterwards a third-party-challenge under Article 583 GrCCP against the decision rendered.
 The same holds true as regards not summoned third parties which are bound by the res judicata effect of the award.
-As regards third parties to the arbitration proceedings per se, which are not bound by the res judicata effect of the award but are nevertheless otherwise adversely affected by it, the question whether they are allowed to bring a third-party-challenge under article 583 GrCCP is disputed.
-As noted above a similar issue is posed with regard to the award itself, i.e. it is disputed whether said third parties are allowed to bring a third-party-challenge against the award per se (reference is made obviously to awards made in Greece either in domestic or international commercial arbitral proceedings).
+As regards third parties to the arbitration proceedings per se, which are not bound by the res judicata effect of the award but are nevertheless otherwise adversely affected by it, the question whether they are allowed to bring a third-party-challenge under Article 583 GrCCP is disputed.
+As noted above, a similar issue is posed with regard to the award itself, i.e. it is disputed whether said third parties are allowed to bring a third-party-challenge against the award per se (reference is made obviously to awards made in Greece either in domestic or international commercial arbitral proceedings).
 However, the question in the context discussed here is somewhat different in the sense that the third-party-challenge is not brought against a foreign award (such a challenge would not be governed by Greek law and would not be tried by Greek courts) but against the decision recognizing and declaring it enforceable.
-Hence, it seems that such a remedy under article 583 GrCCP which generally allows third party challenges against court decisions may not be precluded as a matter of principle, assuming always that legal standing exists.
+Hence, it seems that such a remedy under Article 583 GrCCP which generally allows third party challenges against court decisions may not be precluded as a matter of principle, assuming always that legal standing exists.

 -